Lusiné VartanLV

 Yours sounds like you.

 Paste a few things you've written.
-OwnVoyce learns your voice — no account needed.
+OwnVoyce learns your voice.
+No account needed.

 Here's how OwnVoyce sees you